click on the image to read full size

 I also got a comment on my Pinterest profile that made me realize some people might think that because I draw all these comics about being tall and curly, I hate being one or the other, or both.

-Therefore I’ve decided to add some details in my about section so that everyone can understand my approach concerning my blog and comics, and here they are.
+Therefore I’ve decided to add some details in my about section so that everyone can understand my approach concerning my blog and comics, and here it is.